Learner5200/CV/README.md

 ## Chris Cooksley

-I'm a full stack developer proficient in Ruby and JavaScript, currently moving fast and making things at Makers' intensive 16-week bootcamp.
+I'm a **full stack web developer** proficient in **Ruby** and **JavaScript**, currently moving fast and making things at Makers' intensive 16-week bootcamp.
 I'm looking for a role with interesting challenges where I can grow my programming knowledge.
-Before Makers I studied cognitive science at Cambridge University (BA Natural Sciences) and UCL (MSc Cognitive and Decision Sciences), where I learnt to code behavioural experiments in Python.
+Before Makers I studied cognitive science at Cambridge University (BA Natural Sciences) and UCL (MSc Cognitive and Decision Sciences), where I learnt to code behavioural experiments in **Python**.
 I also solved problems for Cancer Research UK as a strategy intern.
 I'm excited to finally be using my analytical skills to build software, and look forward to making a living from it.

+## Projects

 ## Skills